Privacy Policy

 About this Policy

+This Privacy Policy explains how Vital Flow Health Ltd collects, uses, stores, and shares personal data when providing its services, including services provided directly to individuals and services arranged through employers or partner organisations.
+It also explains your rights in relation to your personal data.
 This Privacy Policy sets out how Vital Flow Health Limited (“we”, “our”, “us”) handle the Personal Data of our customers, suppliers, employees, workers and other third parties.

 This policy applies to all Personal Data we Process regardless of the media on which that data is stored or whether it relates to past or present employees, workers, customers, clients or supplier contacts, shareholders, website users or any other Data Subject.